 The Art of Verbal Action for the Page, Stage, and Screen

-DIALOGUE is the long-awaited follow-up to the perennially best-selling writers’ guide, STORY, from the most sought-after expert in the art of storytelling.
+DIALOGUE is the follow-up to the perennially best-selling writers’ guide, STORY, from the most sought-after expert in the art of storytelling.

 The Definitive Guide to Great Dialogue